 Ciao, Professore!
-(Io speriamo che me la cavo), The Seduction of Mimi (Mimì metallurgico ferito nell’onore), Love and Anarchy (Film d’amore e d’anarchia, ovvero: stamattina alle 10, in via dei Fiori, nella nota casa di tolleranza…), Swept Away… by an Unusual Destiny in the Blue Sea of August (Travolti da un insolito destino nell’azzurro mare d’agosto): there wasn’t a time in my life I didn’t know about Lina Wertmüller’s movies, but there was probably a time I didn’t immediately realise that all my favourite Italian movies had been made by her.
+[Io speriamo che me la cavo], The Seduction of Mimi [Mimì metallurgico ferito nell’onore], Love and Anarchy [Film d’amore e d’anarchia, ovvero: stamattina alle 10, in via dei Fiori, nella nota casa di tolleranza…], Swept Away… by an Unusual Destiny in the Blue Sea of August [Travolti da un insolito destino nell’azzurro mare d’agosto]: there wasn’t a time in life that the Italians didn’t know about Lina Wertmüller’s movies, but there was probably a time they didn’t immediately realise that most of their favourite Italian movies were all made by her.

 And it’s always been like that.

-It was also like that in 1977, when she became the first woman in history to be nominated for Best Director at the Academy Awards for her work on the film Seven Beauties (Pasqualino Settebellezze), which she eventually lost to John G. Avildsen for Rocky.
+It was also like that in 1977 as she became the first woman in history to be nominated for Best Director at the Academy Awards for her work on the film Seven Beauties [Pasqualino Settebellezze], which she eventually lost to John G. Avildsen for Rocky.
 She attended the Oscars ceremony at the Dorothy Chandler Pavilion in Los Angeles anonymously, with someone else replacing her in the theatre hall.

-Seven Beauties tells the story of an Italian prisoner of war who finds his own way, let’s call it the Italian way, to try to survive a Nazi concentration camp during World War II.
+Seven Beauties tells the story of an Italian war prisoner who finds his own special way – let’s call it the Italian way – to survive a Nazi concentration camp during World War II.

-Yes, this is also what 1999 Oscar winner Roberto Benigni’s Life is Beautiful (La vita è bella) is exactly about, but no, apparently, no film critic in over 20 years has ever noticed the analogy.
+Yes, this is also what 1999 Oscar winner Roberto Benigni’s Life is Beautiful [La vita è bella] is exactly about, but apparently, no film critic in over 20 years has ever noticed the analogy.

-Lina Wertmüller has always relentlessly kept herself away from the spotlight, making life extremely easier for my journalist colleagues, who, each time they get the honour to speak with her, make it absolutely clear they have no clue whatsoever about who they are talking to, and regularly come up with incredibly irrelevant questions and appalling statements.
+Lina Wertmüller has always relentlessly kept herself away from the spotlight, making life extremely easier for journalists, who, each time they have the honour to speak with her, make it absolutely clear they have no clue whatsoever about who they are talking to, and regularly come up with incredibly irrelevant questions and appalling statements.

-I saw pointless TV anchorman defining her films “cool comedies”, I witnessed random showgirls calling her “quite clever” and “funny”, I heard illustrious critics questioning her for hours about things like the backstory behind her famous white glasses (in a word, she designed her own white glasses and wanted to have them produced; the factory required a minimum order of 5,000 items, so she still owns thousands of white glasses – end of the story), which I honestly feel is none of our business, and certainly not something you would spend ages debating around.
+You may have seen pointless TV anchorman defining her clever films “cool comedies”, you can witness random showgirls calling her “quite smart” and “funny”, and you could hear illustrious critics questioning her for hours about her white glasses [she designed her own white glasses and wanted to have them produced; the factory required a minimum order of 5,000 items, so she still owns thousands of white glasses – end of the story], which is really none of our business, and certainly not something you would spend ages debating around.

 That would be like asking Steven Spielberg where he gets his ball caps from.